 RULE 297.
-TIME TO FILE FINDINGS OF FACT AND CONCLUSIONS OF LAW shall, within thirty days after filing the original request, file with the clerk and serve on all other parties in accordance with Rule 21a a "Notice of Past Due Findings of Fact and Conclusions of Law" which shall be immediately called to the attention of the court by the clerk.
+TIME TO FILE FINDINGS OF FACT AND CONCLUSIONS OF LAW parties in accordance with Rule 21a a "Notice of Past Due Findings of Fact and Conclusions of Law" which shall be immediately called to the attention of the court by the clerk.
 Such notice shall state the date the original request was filed and the date the findings and conclusions were due.
 Upon filing this notice, the time for the court to file findings of fact and conclusions of law is extended to forty days from the date the original request was filed.